 Be aware of time.
 Don’t monopolize anyone and allow anyone to monopolize you.
 Networking events are more about exposure and prospecting, and not closing sales.
 And by all means, never be boorish.
 Brief is better.
 Three minutes of dialogue will allow you to meet 20 prospects an hour.
 Of course, the smaller the outing, the more time you can spend per person.

-Write pertinent information about the person on the back of their business card.
+Write pertinent information about the person on the back of their business card or quickly thereafter in your phone.
 Meeting many people, it is possible to forget or confuse details, and you want to be professional.
 Remembering details keeps you confidently in the forefront.